ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 ## On the VPS that we'll run the tests from:

-Download the [gobench](https://github.com/cmpxchg16/gobench) benchmarker utility
+Download the [gobench](https://github.com/cmpxchg16/gobench) benchmarker utility:

   ```
   go get github.com/cmpxchg16/gobench
   ```

-## Load testing - Does the maximum connections per backend server really matter ? (no artificial delay)
+## Load testing - Does the maximum connections per backend server really matter? (no artificial delay)

-For our first test, we'll try to determine if the fullconn setting has any effect on the results.
-On the first run we're going to set `fullconn` to `20` and on the second to `1`.
-We'll set the test for `30` seconds worth of benchmarking using `20` fast clients (no artificial delay):
+For our first test, we'll try to determine whether the `fullconn` setting has any effect on the results.
+On the first run, we'll set `fullconn` to `20` and on the second run we'll set it to `1`.
+We'll calibrate the test for `30` seconds worth of benchmarking using `20` fast clients (no artificial delay):

 * **maxconn** 20
 * **fullconn** 20